kawaiiDango/pano-scrobbler/README.md

 - Extract or Fix metadata such as "Remastered" with regex pattern edits
 - Block artists, songs, etc., and automatically skip or mute when they play
 - Check what your followed users are listening to and view their stats
-- Identify and scrobble a song from the microphone
 - \* Scrobble from the S app and Pixel Now Playing
 - Import and export settings, edits, and blocklists
 - View charts with change indicators for specific time periods,